 While we were planning the trip, I wrote another post which covers a lot of our planning process and expected itinerary, which can be found here: Road Trip to Tikal.

 Taking a car from Mexico to Belize isn’t too difficult, but you have to be careful which company you choose to rent from.
-There are many different car rental companies in Mexico, but from the research we did, there are only two that will issue a permit to take a car internationally.
+There are many different car rental companies in Playa del Carmen or Cancun (Mexico) but from the research we did, there are only two that will issue a permit to take a car internationally.
 This is very important.
 While it is okay to rent a car and drive it into Belize without much problem – you do have to get a special international permission (which is free) and purchase separate insurance in Belize, taking it further into Guatemala requires a few extra steps.

-Taking a car into Guatemala is where it gets tricky.
+Guatemala is where things get a little bit tricky.
 You need to pay for a special permit that allows you to take the car across the border.
 You will need photocopies of everything.
-You will probably need a lot of patience at the borders.
+You will also need to bring a lot of patience with you to deal with the borders.

 Make sure to get up early on the day you visit Tikal.
 The gates open at 6am.
 If the weather is nice, try to make it for sunrise.
 We stayed in El Remate – 40 minutes from the ruins – which gave us a head start before the larger groups of tourists arrived around 10 or 11am.
 In the morning, we had the ruins pretty much to ourselves.
 Nearby, the town of Flores is a little bit bigger, but it adds about 40 minutes to your drive in the morning.